 All of this is to say you can take a teardrop camper off the beaten path and experience nature in a more secluded setting.

-Teardrop campers have mattresses inside making them nearly as comfortable as your home.
+Teardrop campers have mattresses inside, making them nearly as comfortable as your home.
 Many have vent fans built on top to help control the temperature as well.

 Price: Perhaps the most desirable feature of a teardrop trailer is its price tag.
 You can have a comfortable camping experience with a significant cost reduction compared to a 5th wheel or RV.
-While they may not have all of the amenities of those larger vehicles, the benefits of maneuverability and environmental impact make up the difference to some.

 Build your own: If you like projects and working with your hands, the teardrop trailer is the perfect camper to tackle.
-Dozens of designs can be found online ranging from minimalistic builds to modern geometric shapes.
+Dozens of designs can be found online, ranging from minimalistic builds to modern geometric shapes.

 A DIY teardrop is not that expensive to construct and will hold up over a lifetime of use.